dynamsoft-docs/barcode-reader-docs/license-activation/set-trial-license.md

 The following shows how you can apply for a 30-day free trial license.

-- Login to [Customer Portal](https://www.dynamsoft.com/customer/index?utm_source=docs&product=dbr), register for a Dynamsoft account if you haven't already done so;
+- Sign in the [Customer Portal](https://www.dynamsoft.com/customer/index?utm_source=docs&product=dbr).
+Register for a Dynamsoft account if you haven't already done so;
-- Go to the [License | Trial License](https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs&product=dbr) page, select the correct version and package/edition, then click "Register for a 30-Day Trial";
+- Go to [License > Trial License](https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs&product=dbr) page, select the correct version and package/edition, then click "Register for a 30-Day Trial";
 - A 30-day private-trial license will be generated and the instruction on how to use it will show up on the page.

 > NOTE